AdobeDocs/audience-manager.it-IT/help/using/reporting/audience-optimization-reports/aor-publishers/import-dfp.md

 Prima che Audience Manager possa abilitare l’ottimizzazione del pubblico per gli editori, assicurati che siano soddisfatti tutti i prerequisiti definiti in questo articolo.
 Dopo aver verificato i prerequisiti, contatta l’Assistenza clienti.

-## Prerequisiti per l&#39;inserimento di log DFP {#prereqs-dfp-ingestion}
+## Prerequisites for DFP Log Ingestion {#prereqs-dfp-ingestion}

-Il processo descritto in questa sezione deve essere completato *prima* di passare ai prerequisiti per l&#39;abilitazione dell&#39;assimilazione del registro.
+Note that the process described in this section must be completed *before* you move on to the prerequisites for log ingestion enablement.

-Per utilizzare i file di registro DFP ( [!DNL DoubleClick For Publishers]) in [!DNL Audience Manager], devi prima impostare il nostro [ID utente univoco Audience Manager (UUID)](../../../reference/ids-in-aam.md) nella chiamata ad un tag pubblicitario.
-Il nostro ID è incluso nei registri DFP e possiamo abbinare ID tra DFP e [!DNL Audience Manager].
-Usa [!DNL Audience Manager][!UICONTROL DIL] il codice o l&#39;identificatore [!UICONTROL Audience Management Module] per impostare l&#39; [!DNL Audience Manager] UUID in un cookie first party.
+In order to use DFP ( [!DNL DoubleClick For Publishers]) log files in [!DNL Audience Manager], you must first set our [Audience Manager Unique User ID (UUID)](../../../reference/ids-in-aam.md) in the ad tag call.
+By doing this, our ID is included in the DFP logs and we can match IDs between DFP and [!DNL Audience Manager].
+Use [!DNL Audience Manager] [!UICONTROL DIL] code or the [!UICONTROL Audience Management Module] to set the [!DNL Audience Manager] UUID in a first party cookie.

-Ecco come impostare l&#39; [!DNL Audience Manager] ID nella chiamata di tag di annunci, come descritto nella documentazione:
+Here is how to set the [!DNL Audience Manager] ID in the ad tag call, as explained in our documentation:

 * [Tramite Google Publisher Tag (GPT)](../../../integration/gpt-aam-destination/gpt-aam-create-destination.md)
 * [Tramite una destinazione cookie](../../../integration/gpt-aam-destination/gpt-aam-modify-api.md)

-Devi impostare l&#39; [!DNL Audience Manager] ID voi stessi e lavorare [!DNL Audience Manager] con la consulenza per controllare se tutto funziona.
-L&#39; [!DNL Audience Manager] ID è stato impostato correttamente se:
+You need to set the [!DNL Audience Manager] ID yourself, and can work with [!DNL Audience Manager] consulting to check if everything works.
+You have set the [!DNL Audience Manager] ID correctly if:

 * `'aamid'` è la chiave utilizzata come identificatore.
-* Il valore ID utente è formattato correttamente come [!DNL Audience Manager] UUID, come descritto nel nostro [Indice degli ID in Audience Manager](../../../reference/ids-in-aam.md).
+* The User ID value is correctly formatted as the [!DNL Audience Manager] UUID, as described in our [Index of IDs in Audience Manager](../../../reference/ids-in-aam.md).
-* Hai incluso l&#39; [!DNL Audience Manager] UUID in un campo definito nei registri DFP (ad es. customtargeting).
+* You have included the [!DNL Audience Manager] UUID in a defined field in your DFP logs (e.g. CustomTargeting).

-## Prerequisiti per l&#39;abilitazione all&#39;inserimento del registro {#prereqs-ingestion-enablement}
+## Prerequisites for Log Ingestion Enablement {#prereqs-ingestion-enablement}

 <table id="table_C980A9F9B0FB4157B4908A64768B1571">
  <thead>